What Is Stress Leave & How Can You Request It?

 Stress is inevitable, no matter how well you balance work and your personal life.
 Studies show that work can cause the highest amounts of stress in a person’s life — this stress can stem from an upcoming major deadline, disagreement with a co-worker, or riffs with a manager.
 Sometimes, the workplace environment itself can also pose a serious threat.
-That’s where stress leave comes in.
+But that’s where stress leave can help.

 What is stress leave?

 Stress leave is an extended period of time that an employee takes off work to deal with or recover from stress-related illnesses, injuries, and other predicaments.
 Laws regarding stress leave vary from country to country, but the US has a law called FMLA, or “family medical leave act,” which can “guarantee certain employees up to 12 workweeks of unpaid leave each year with no threat of job loss.”

 Stress leave is required when the situation is so serious it can’t be fixed by a few days break or short vacation.
 Some of the signs that may require stress leave include: